Transport in Brighton and Hove: Buses

 Most bus services inside the city are operated by Brighton & Hove which has been a subsidiary of the Go-Ahead Group since November 1993 alongside sister company Metrobus which has also been a subsidiary of the Go-Ahead Group since September 1999.
 Bus services are also operated by Stagecoach South operating the main service called the Coastliner 700.
 Other services are operated by The Big Lemon which runs its buses on waste cooking oils and batteries with the other small operator being Compass Travel which also took over the bus services from The Sussex Bus in October 2016.

 Taxis

 The city is served by many taxis, operated by companies and individual drivers.
-Those that passengers may hail on the street are painted in a standard white and aquamarine livery, and private hire cars are not required to follow this colour scheme.
+Hackney carriages that passengers may hail on the street are painted in a standard white and aquamarine livery.
 The unified scheme for Brighton and Hove taxis pre-dates the conjoining of the two towns into one city.
 The major taxi ranks are in East Street in the Lanes, at the Level in central Brighton, at Brunswick Place in Hove, and at both main railway stations.
-In September Uber were given a six-month extension on their licence to operate pending outcome of Ubers licence review in London.
-Uber have been openly mocked in local press for charging more than traditional taxis.